 Today, CCTA continues with Toby’s original mission by creating new theatrical experiences that are not only educational and entertaining but are also proactive and inspirational!
 Our programs and productions teach life experience and pass along sound moral messages to young audiences.

 While originally conceived as an “arts school” where children learn through the performance process (putting on a show), CCTA has grown in several areas.
-Today CCTA employs more than 80 teachers, directors, writers, actors, musicians, technicians, and consultants under the guidance of two full-time and 4 part-time staff members.
+Today CCTA employs more than 80 teachers, directors, writers, actors, musicians, technicians, and consultants under the guidance of a Managing Director and 4 part-time staff members.

 CCTA’s programs can be divided into three main areas:

 Our Theatrical Arts Productions offers professional performances that are related to school curriculum and reflect current social issues and concerns.
 They are enjoyed by thousands of students each year throughout the Baltimore-Washington area.
-Favorites include Ben Carson, M.D.; The Diary of Anne Frank; Miss Nelson is Missing; Charlotte’s Web, Holes, The Ugly Duckling and much more!
+Favorites include MVP: Jackie Robinson Story; The Diary of Anne Frank; Miss Nelson is Missing; Charlotte’s Web, Holes, The Ugly Duckling and much more!

 CCTA’s Outreach Programs are designed to make theatre arts available and accessible to the neediest student in our region those at high risk and low income.
 These programs are free to these students.
-Programs include the Ben Carson Project which brings students from the Baltimore City Public School System to performances of CCTA’s original play Ben Carson, M.D.; the After School Project offering free theatre classes for low and moderate income students in both Howard County and Baltimore City; a Performing Arts Camp for Baltimore City youth; and Broadway Kids, a partnership with Loyola University that utilizes theater to deliver speech and social therapies to children with special needs.
+Programs include the MVP: Jackie Robinson Residency which brings students from the Baltimore City Public School System to performances of CCTA’s original play MVP: Jackie Robinson at Toby’s dinner theatre; the After School Project offering free theatre classes for low and moderate income students in both Howard County and Baltimore City; a Performing Arts Camp for Baltimore City youth; and Broadway Kids, a partnership with Loyola University that utilizes theater to deliver speech and social therapies to children with special needs.